CrimsonGiteaActions/GiteaActionsQEMUKVMSolution/daemon-in-docker-worker-in-vm.md

 net.ipv4.ip_forward=1
 net.ipv6.conf.all.forwarding=1
 ```

-> [!WARNING]
-> Running Gitea act daemon, worker VM and Gitea instance on a same host is NOT recommended!
-> Much likely have to waste time troubleshooting because of iptables rules.
-(Especially when running Gitea instance in Docker)

 > [!TIP]
 > Initially this solution was done on 2 hosts, one dedicated to running Gitea and the other one had Gitea act daemon and worker VM.